-As a youngster in Mobile, Alabama, it was difficult for Brian Peters to find ice time.
-Brian first learned how to play hockey in Mequon, Wisconsin, but after his family relocated south he traded in his skates and joined a local roller hockey league.
+As a youngster in Mobile, Alabama, finding ice time was difficult for Brian Peters.
+He first learned how to play hockey in Mequon, Wisconsin, but after his family relocated south, he traded in his skates and joined a local roller hockey league.
 It didn’t last very long.
 There weren’t a lot of kids playing roller hockey in Mobile in the mid-1990s.

-When Brian moved to Ohio a few years later, he took up hockey again, playing on the rink behind his house.
-At that time, Ohio State’s hockey coach, John Markell, lived down the street, so his sons, Taylor and Ryan, would occasionally stop by to take on the Peters brothers in a game of backyard shinny.
+When Peters moved to Ohio a few years later, he took up hockey again, playing on the rink behind his house.
+At that time, Ohio State’s hockey coach, John Markell, lived down the street, so his sons, Taylor and Ryan, would occasionally stop by to take on the Peters and his brother in a game of backyard shinny.

-Although Brian got through Ohio’s winters by spending time on the ice, football was his passion.
-After excelling on the gridiron as a safety for the Tigers at Pickerington Central high school, Brian went on to play in the NCAA as a linebacker for Northwestern University.
-Despite an impressive collegiate career, Brian went undrafted in the NFL.
+Although Peters got through Ohio’s winters by spending time on the ice, football was his passion.
+After excelling on the gridiron as a safety for the Tigers at Pickerington Central high school, Peters went on to play NCAA as a linebacker for Northwestern University.
+Despite an impressive collegiate career, Peters was never drafted by an NFL team.

-Despite not fielding any offers on draft day, Brian and his agent were optimistic they would get a call in the fall.
-To stay in shape, should the phone ring, Brian went off to play indoor football in Iowa.
-But no calls came.
+Despite not fielding any offers on draft day, Peters and his agent were optimistic they would get a call in the fall.
+To stay in shape, should the phone ring, Peters went off to play indoor football in Iowa.
+Unfortunately, no calls came.
 After joining the Omaha Nighthawks of the now defunct United Football League, but failing to make the main roster, his football future seemed to be in jeopardy.
-Brian, however, wasn’t ready to call it quits.
+Peters, however, wasn’t ready to call it quits.

-While his agent dissuaded him from going to the Canadian Football League (CFL), Brian took it upon himself to email every club in the small eight-team circuit looking for a chance.
-When the Saskatchewan Roughriders responded – the only team – Brian was just working odd jobs in Chicago.
-After signing with the team in January 2013, Brian established himself as a valuable member of the special teams' unit and went on to win the Grey Cup, the league championship, later that year.
+While his agent tried to dissuade him from joining the Canadian Football League (CFL), Peters took it upon himself to email every club in the small eight-team circuit looking for a chance.
+When the Saskatchewan Roughriders responded – the only team – Peters was just working odd jobs in Chicago.
+After signing with the team in January 2013, Peters established himself as a valuable member of the special teams' unit and went on to win the Grey Cup, the league championship, later that year.

-The opportunity in Saskatchewan opened doors for Brian in the NFL.
-In February 2015 he caught his big break when he signed with the Vikings.
-Although Minnesota released him before the start of the following season, the Texans subsequently signed him off the practice squad.
+The opportunity in Saskatchewan opened doors for Peters in the NFL.
+In February 2015 he caught his big break when he signed with the Minnesota Vikings.
+Although the club released him before the start of the following season, the Houston Texans subsequently signed him off the practice squad.

-Violent Gentlemen recently had the chance to speak with Brian by telephone to ask him what drew him to the brand and his football career that took him from Regina to one of the game’s biggest stages.
+Violent Gentlemen had the chance to speak with Peters to ask him his football career that took him Regina, Saskatchewan to one of the game’s biggest stages.

 How did you first find out about Violent Gentlemen?